 Applications may be scanned or physically examined for compliance with this standard at any time.
 If a web application is found to be non-compliant and the problem is not resolved in the timeframe determined in consultation with the Information Security Office, the host device may be removed from the Cal Poly network until it does comply.
-If it is technically infeasible for an information asset to meet this standard, departments must submit a request for exception to the Vice Provost/CIO and Information Security Officer for review and approval.
+If it is technically infeasible for an information asset to meet this standard, departments must submit a request for an exception (visit the Information Security Resources Wiki).

 Related Procedures and Resources:

 Campus Standards and Practices

 - IT / Information Security Exception Request Process